-Concerns over global economic conditions, energy costs, geopolitical issues, inflation, the availability and cost of credit, the European debt crisis and the United States financial market have contributed to increased economic uncertainty and diminished expectations for the global economy.
+Concerns over global economic conditions, energy costs, geopolitical issues, inflation, the availability and cost of credit and the European, Asian and the United States financial markets have contributed to increased economic uncertainty and diminished expectations for the global economy.
 In addition, continued hostilities in the Middle East and the occurrence or threat of terrorist attacks in the United States or other countries could adversely affect the global economy.
 These factors, combined with volatility in commodity prices, business and consumer confidence and unemployment rates, have precipitated an economic slowdown.
 Concerns about global economic growth have had a significant adverse impact on global financial markets and commodity prices.
-If the economic climate in the United States or abroad deteriorates, worldwide demand for petroleum products could diminish, which could impact the price at which we can sell our production, affect the ability of our vendors, suppliers and customers to continue operations and ultimately adversely impact our results of operations, liquidity and financial condition.
+If the economic climate in the United States or abroad deteriorates, worldwide demand for petroleum products could diminish further, which could impact the price at which we can sell our production, affect the ability of our vendors, suppliers and customers to continue operations and ultimately adversely impact our results of operations, liquidity and financial condition.

-Our development and exploration operations require substantial capital and we may be unable to obtain needed capital or financing on satisfactory terms or at all, which could lead to a loss of properties and a decline in our oil and natural gas reserves.
+Our development, acquisition and exploration operations require substantial capital and we may be unable to obtain needed capital or financing on satisfactory terms or at all, which could lead to a loss of properties and a decline in our oil and natural gas reserves.

 Our future success depends upon our ability to find, develop or acquire additional oil and natural gas reserves that are economically recoverable.
 Our proved reserves will generally decline as reserves are depleted, except to the extent that we conduct successful exploration or development activities or acquire properties containing proved reserves, or both.
 To increase reserves and production, we undertake development, exploration and other replacement activities or use third parties to accomplish these activities.
 We have made and expect to make in the future substantial capital expenditures in our business and operations for the development, production, exploration and acquisition of oil and natural gas reserves.
-For example, we currently estimate our exploration and production capital expenditures for 2015 to be in the range of \$545.0 million to \$595.0 million and an additional \$85.0 million to \$95.0 million for acreage acquisitions in the Utica Shale.
+For example, we currently estimate our exploration and production capital expenditures for 2016 to be in the range of \$335.0 million to \$375.0 million and an additional \$60.0 million to \$65.0 million for acreage expenses, primarily lease extensions, in the Utica Shale and \$30.0 million to \$35.0 million for cash capital contributions to our midstream joint venture with Rice in Eastern Ohio.